mgrabovsky/electric-waltz/README.md

 Electric Waltz is an extremely simplified model of the Czech electric transmission system.

+## History

+A first version of this model was devised by Jan Rovenský and implemented in an Excel spreadsheet.
+This project is a rewrite of that model in Python which provides greater flexibility and maintainability.
+It makes the model easier to expand and customise.

 ## Licence

 This project is licensed under the [Blue Oak Model License 1.0.0](https://blueoakcouncil.org/license/1.0.0).